Share on ThriftyFunCheck out these Indoor Halloween Decorations shared by the ThriftyFun community! Have something to add? Please share!

-Lay down newspapers and spray recycled glass jars in a well ventilated area.
-Spray paint clean jars using an assortment of paints.
+Painted and decorated jars create a cute Halloween display.
 To create the dripping black look, spray heavily and allow to run down the sides of the jar.
 Spray orange, white, and gold for a candy corn look.
 Have fun, you can't "mess" these up.

 A Halloween scene made from wood and pine cones.
 Saw the wood from the bottom of a tree trunk.
 Glue the pine cones and the knick knacks in any position you like.

 Fish bowl painted and used as Halloween candy bow.
 These type of fish-bowls can be found at thrift stores for next to nothing.
 I purchased this one at Goodwill for 75 cents.
 I hand-painted candy corn onto the glass with basic acrylic craft paint.